axolotl-ai-cloud/axolotl/README.md

 4. As an additional troubleshooting step, you can look look at the token ids between 1 and 2 to make sure they are identical.

 Having misalignment between your prompts during training and inference can cause models to perform very poorly, so it is worth checking this.
 See [this blog post](https://hamel.dev/notes/llm/05_tokenizer_gotchas.html) for a concrete example.

+## Debugging Axolotl

+See [this debugging guide](docs/debugging.md) for tips on debugging Axolotl, along with an example configuration for debugging with VSCode.

 ## Need help? 🙋♂️